ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 In controller side code, we support Python-3.5 or greater and Python-2.6 or greater.

-Modules (and by extension, module_utils) is more complex.
-The short answer is Python-3.5 and Python-2.4 but please read on for more information.

-Python-3.5 was chosen as a minimum because it is the earliest Python-3 version adopted as the default Python by a Long Term Support (LTS) Linux distribution.
+For modules (and by extension, module_utils) we support Python-3.5 and Python-2.4.
+Python-3.5 was chosen as a minimum because it is the earliest Python-3 version adopted as the default Python by a Long Term Support (LTS) Linux distribution (in this case, Ubuntu-16.04).
-In this case, Ubuntu-16.04.
-Previous LTS Linux distros shipped with a Python-2 version which users can rely upon instead of the Python-3 version.
+Previous LTS Linux distributions shipped with a Python-2 version which users can rely upon instead of the Python-3 version.

-For Python-2 the default is for modules to run on Python-2.4.
+For Python-2, the default is for modules to run on Python-2.4.
 This allows users with older distributions that are stuck on Python-2.4 to manage their machines.
-Modules are allowed to drop support for Python-2.4 when one of their dependent libraries require a higher version of Python.
-This is not an invitation to add unnecessary dependent libraries in order to force your module to be usable only with a newer version of Python.
-Instead it is an acknowledgment that some libraries (for instance, boto3 and docker-py) will only function with newer Python.
+Modules are allowed to drop support for Python-2.4 when one of their dependent libraries requires a higher version of Python.
+This is not an invitation to add unnecessary dependent libraries in order to force your module to be usable only with a newer version of Python.; instead it is an acknowledgment that some libraries (for instance, boto3 and docker-py) will only function with a newer version of Python.

-.. note:: When will we drop support for Python-2.4?
+.. note:: Python-2.4 Support:

-    The only long term supported distro that we know of with Python-2.4 is RHEL5 (and its rebuilds like CentOS5)  which is supported until April of 2017.
-For Ansible, that means Ansible-2.3 will be the last major release that supports Python-2.4 on the module-side.
+    The only long term supported distro that we know of with Python-2.4 support is RHEL5 (and its rebuilds like CentOS5), which is supported until April of 2017.
+For Ansible, that means Ansible-2.3 will be the last major release that supports Python-2.4 for modules.
 Ansible-2.4 will require Python-2.6 or greater for modules.

 -----------------------------------